MP-RTIP radar, built for the E-10 aircraft, has been secretly designed to jam cruise missile electronics

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "E-10 Radar Secretly Designed To Jam Missiles".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "E-10 Radar Secretly Designed To Jam Missiles".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.